Best Bluetooth Speakers Under ₹2000 in India (2026)

 - ✗Most expensive pick at ₹1,799

-Battery runs about 8 hours at moderate volume, which is shorter than boAt's Stone 352 but fine for typical party use.
+Battery runs around 8 hours at moderate volume, which is shorter than boAt's Stone 352 but fine for typical party use.
 The build quality feels slightly cheaper in hand compared to boAt or JBL — more plastic, less confident.
 But sound output per rupee, nothing beats this.

 What we liked